 While no one can actually claim to have invented the mind mapping technique (since people have been using it to learn for ages) Tony Buzan is widely regarded as the author who "patented" it.

 Tony Buzan, in his work, claims that the brain’s natural preference in receiving and adopting new information is a nonlinear graphical form compared to the traditional and established forms like reading where the information is acquired from left to right (or right to left) and top to bottom.

 During the seventies, author Ralph Haber had his research paper published in Scientific American magazine.
 The research showed that subjects in it had correct image recognition in the range of 85-95%.

-Just think how you certainly know (or maybe you are that someone) who always remembers a face but has troubles with names.
-Images fire up our brains and engage them in a fuller capacity than simple text in comparison.
-Just think how you can see an image and have an instant reaction to it, it can be powerful enough that it stays with you forever from the first time you see it while in most cases you have to read your favorite paragraph several times until you memorize it.
+Just think how you certainly know someone who always remembers a face but has troubles with names.
+Images fire up our brains and engage them in a fuller capacity in comparison with simple text.
+Just think how you can see an image and have an instant reaction to it.
+An image can be powerful enough that it will stay with you forever from the first time you see it, while in most cases you have to read your favorite paragraph several times until you memorize it.

 He showed that the part of the brain which was the latest to evolve “the thinking cap” is (as well as the brain itself) divided into two hemispheres that perform complex tasks which are called cortical skills.

 These skills include logic, daydreaming, imagination, color recognition and several others.
 It is proven that while you use a Mind Map more of these functions will cooperate and will be in sync, creating a lasting information and impression in your brain.

 There are definitely more than enough evidence to get you to start using mind maps.
 If nothing, they are a more fun way to take notes.
 But as it was shown in this article, there are plenty of reasons for implementing Mind Mapping as your go-to technique when learning something new.